 “When we added just the weight of the weld points, the connectors, the holes for those connectors and the size of the connectors, it was the difference between printing in stainless and printing in titanium.
 30 to 40% of the weight in a very small object goes to the connectors and those types of parts.
 I think it’s going to be interesting to see if the additive manufacturing world can put up a strong enough front with aerospace or specifically space to be able to convince some of the body is trying to create open standards for space that we should include 3D printing in those standards.”

-To begin cleaning up space junk, the company focuses on the actual monitoring of space from space, which will give the company a significant leg up in what can be seen at what resolution.
+To begin cleaning up space junk, the company will focus on the actual monitoring of space from space, rather than from Earth, which will give the company a significant leg up in what can be seen at what resolution.
 Governments and businesses will likely subscribe for access to the data from Privateer satellites tracking space.

 “When you’re measuring objects that are very close to earth and are moving very, very fast overhead, they might be overhead every couple of hours.
 And, if you’re off by 300 or 400 kilometers and it’s moving that fast over your head, you’re not going to know that it hit your antenna until it has already left your field of view and it’s too late,” Fielding said.
 “We will be the first company that is actually seeing space from space.”